-5.)
-Stick to what made you successful.
-Have you ever ate a big dessert and spent all night dreading the scale?
+Have you ever eaten a big dessert and spent all night dreading the scale?

-We breathe a sign of relief because it wasn’t a disaster like we expected.
+We breathe a sigh of relief because it wasn’t a disaster like we expected.

 As awesome as that would be, I promise you that’s not the case.

 Eating in excess leads to weight gain.
 It might not show up the next day, but we are the result of the choices we make most often.